daniel-keogh/graph-theory/OVERVIEW.md

 #### Operators Supported

-The below operators/metacharacters are implemented:
+The below operators/metacharacters are implemented in the program and their associated NFA fragments are included in the below table:

 | Operator | Represents | NFA Fragment \* |
 | :------: | :--------- | :-----------: |